 “Effective managers are typically not involved in the details of the team’s technical work.
 Instead, they identify the levers they can pull to add the most value to their teams.” —Julie Zhuo, VP of Product Design at Facebook

 The three levers that Zhuo discusses in her book “The Making of a Manager” are:

 To help you navigate this challenging journey, here are five simple and practical tips for first-time managers.

-Many first-time managers who have been promoted from an operational position are so distracted by tiny aspects of the work, that they completely neglect the big picture.
+Many first-time managers who have been promoted from an operational career position are so distracted by tiny aspects and situations of work projects, that they completely neglect the big picture.
 Assured that the skills that made them a good product person will make them a good manager, they never stop focusing on the micro-details of the project.

 You probably were involved with a small part of the entire process, and you had a deep technical understanding of that area.
 Now as a manager you have to expand your focus.

 How you handle this shift is essential in your first months as a manager.
 You have to train yourself to move past the details and switch your attention to overall operations.
 Develop a low tolerance for busywork and day-to-day errands and give yourself at least 30 minutes every day to think about new ideas, goals, feedback and the overarching purpose of your team and your company.

 Your use of pronouns can reveal your personality as a manager.

 “Studies suggest that people manipulated to focus inward often increase the rate of first-person singular pronouns (such as “I,” “my,” or “me”) used in their speech.
 By contrast, the researchers theorized that individuals using first-person plural and second-person (such as “we,” “us,” or “you”) ought to demonstrate an outward focus, considering the thoughts, feelings, and behaviors of others.” — Harvard Business Review